RTEMS/rtems-docs/user/rsb/index.md

 controlled and verifiable way.
 The RSB is not limited to building tools for RTEMS, you can build bare metal development environments.

-.. comment: TBD: The section "Installing and Tar Files" does not exist.
+% comment: TBD: The section "Installing and Tar Files" does not exist.

 The RSB section of this manual caters for a range of users from new to experienced RTEMS developers who want to understand the RTEMS Source Builder.
-New users who just want to build tools should follow :ref:`QuickStart` in this manual.
+New users who just want to build tools should follow {ref}`QuickStart` in this manual.
 Users building a binary tool set for release can read the "Installing and Tar Files".
 Users wanting to run and test bleeding edge tools or packages, or wanting update or extend the RSB's configuration can read the